We provide open source discovery with zero network footprint integrated with highly-scalable monitoring. Here are the

 The Assimilation Project is designed to discover and monitor infrastructure, services, and dependencies on a network of potentially unlimited size, without significant growth in centralized resources.
 The work of discovery and monitoring is delegated uniformly in tiny pieces to the various machines in a network-aware topology - minimizing network overhead and being naturally geographically sensitive.

 The two main ideas are:

 The original monitoring scalability idea was outlined in two different articles

 These two main ideas create a system which will provide significant important capabilities giving both a great out-of-the-box experience for new users and smooth accommodation of growth to virtually all environments.

-The project software undergoes a number of rigorous static and dynamic tests to ensure its integrity.
+The project software undergoes a number of rigorous static and dynamic tests to ensure its continued integrity.

 The team currently posts updates in the following places: